For ranking your content online, you can use a few keyword research tools. Jaaxy is one tool to leverage, but is Jaaxy the best keyword research tool?

 It can help to determine which posts are ranking, and figure out how your competition is doing.
 Are they ranking better than you are?
 If so, this feature can be great to analyze your competition a little further.

-What is the best keyword strategy?
+What is the best keyword strategy for Jaaxy?

 When it comes to finding awesome keywords, I like to shoot for “low-hanging fruit” ones.
 By that, I mean finding high search volume, and low competition keywords.
 It is a long-term strategy to acquire organic traffic not for today, but for years to come.